anur0n/academic-personal-webpage-kickstart/content/post/image-captioning-&-search/index.md

  - I was strugling to run the caption generation offline, i.e. with trained models even when ran on Google Colab in a separate notebook file.
 It was challenging to find out the reason why the model was not working.
 First I saved weights of encoder and decoder.
 But still it failed to generate caption.
 Later I discovered that I need to save the attention model inside the decoder also.
  - The second challenge I faced when running on pythonAnywhere.
 Again it took a lot of time to find out the issue was due to CPU, GPU incompatibility.
 For which I already mentioned the solution above.
- - I found out a way to run the captioning model in pythonAnywhere
+ - I found out a way to run the captioning model in pythonAnywhere wrote the approch above.
+Hope this helps others.

 #### Referrences